vladlosev/mongodb-fs/README.md

     }
   },
   log: {
     // 'warn' is default; specify 'info' or 'debug' to see more info.
-    // Or you may specify the `logger` property to pass in your own logger.
+But
-    // But never, ever specify 'trace' here.
+    // never, ever specify 'trace' here.
+Default is 'warn'.
-    level: 'warn'
+    level: 'warn',
+    // Optional log4js category to use when logging events.
+A trailing period
+    // instructs individual modules to append their module names to the
+    // category.
+Default is 'mongodb-fs.'
+    category: 'mongodb-fs',
+    // You may supply your own logger to use instead of a default one.
+The
+    // logger must implement the following methods: error, warn, info, debug,
+    // trace.
+    logger: undefined
   }
 });